saramcel/UFOs/README.md

 ## Overview

 The purpose of this analysis is to make the data on UFO sightings more usable for the public.
-The UFO sightings are in a javascript database, and we are asked to create a series of fitlers so that users can find sightings of interest.
+The UFO sightings are in a javascript database, and we are asked to create a series of filters so that users can find sightings of interest.
 The site containing the data can be filtered by date, city, state, country, and shape of the UFO.

 ## Results

 A user can now use the webpage to filter by search criteria.
-Page visitors can type in their search criteria for each field, and then press enter to trigger the search.
-The program will check to see what has changed in each field, and adjust the search criteria as needed, then create a new table with only the rows meeting the criteria.
+Page visitors can type in their search criteria for each field to trigger the search.
+The program will check to see what has changed in each field, adjust the search criteria as needed, and then create a new table with only the rows meeting the criteria.

 ### How to use the filters